Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 The Cerebrovascular Surgery and Interventions Center has pioneered the practice of performing an additional angiogram after treatment, before waking the child from anesthesia, to verify that the entire AVM has been removed.
 This is important, because even a small portion of an AVM left in the brain can pose a risk of bleeding.

-Read more by clicking the Tests and Treatments tabs above.
+Read more on the Testing & Diagnosis and Treatments pages.